Sublimis/SteadyScreen/README.md

 (as of 2024-02-26)

-- [UrbanBiker](https://urban-bike-computer.com/): Supports the service on the main and overview screens while the tracking is off; While the tracking is on, the app has it's own steady implementation.
+- [UrbanBiker](https://urban-bike-computer.com/): Supports the service on the main and overview screens while the tracking is off; While the tracking is on, the app uses its own screen stabilization implementation.